 However, if you gift prior to your death or if your surviving spouse or partner gifts to your child prior to their death, any appreciation in the value of the principal residence (the real property) may likely result in a taxable capital gain to your child when they dispose of the real property as the child likely does not ordinarily inhabit the house and may want to preserve his PRE for the child’s own principal residence.

 This article provides you with a general overview of taxes and your principal residence.
 However, in any estate planning, there are many more considerations than just capital gains taxes and PRE.
 There may be other considerations like Estate Administration Taxes, etc. and most importantly, your legal position and control over your real property.

 For more information and details regarding your real property and other tax consequences when you pass away, please refer to our article on “Estate Sale of Real Property [Click Here]".
 Or view the embedded article immediately below:

 Please also be mindful that the Income Tax Act is continuously changing and being updated.
 Any reference to sections or information regarding laws in this article may change as a result.
 Please always consult a tax professional for proper guidance so that you may make an informed decision.

 There are various hiccups and complications throughout the estate planning process, which may seem demanding and complex.
 Nevertheless, with the assistance of Landmark Law, we will work with you and guide you step-by-step to ensure proper planning.
 Be rest assured that a dedicated and caring team will be assisting you.

 Disclaimer: This article does not contain legal advice and only provides general information.
+This article is also not updated periodically and may not reflect or be applicable to the current state of the law or any changes in the law from time to time.
 It is not intended to replace advice from a qualified legal professional and should not be relied upon to make decisions.
 In all cases, contact your legal professional for advice on any matter referenced in this article before making decisions.
 The use of this article does not establish a lawyer-client relationship.